xmjike/python-helloworld/readme.txt

-Git is a version control system.
+new git is a version control system.
 Git is free software.
 Git status.
 change txt .